 For evaluation purposes we use database of 300 images.
 Note, that the test images have been chosen to have different geometrical features: texture, structure and real images.
 After applying the missing mask, all images have been inpainted by four different methods [Oli01, Ber00, Tel04, Cri04].
 For each inpainted image, its quality was assessed by 10 human observers.
 The results were divided into two disjoint subsets.
 The first was used for training, the second - to verify the results.
-Some of images from test database are presented at Figures 5-7 (a - images with missing pixels, b - images reconstructed by the Navier-Stokes, d - images reconstructed by the Telea, e - images reconstructed by the EBM).
+Some of images from test database are presented at Figures 5-7 (a - images with missing pixels, b - images reconstructed by the Smoothing, c - images reconstructed by the Navier-Stokes, d - images reconstructed by the Telea, e - images reconstructed by the EBM).